Kbhamidipa3/udacityazure_p1_final/README.md

 ![GitHub Logo](https://github.com/Kbhamidipa3/udacityazure_p1_final/blob/main/images/AML%202.jpg)

 ### Best Automated ML Method:
-**As shown below "VotingEnsemble" method is chosen as the best Automated ML method as it had the highest accuracy (0.91753) of all the models.
-VotingEnsemble method implements soft voting on ensemble of previous Auto ML runs and "Stacking" is the ensemble learning used.
+**As shown below, "VotingEnsemble" method is chosen as the best Automated ML method as it had the highest accuracy (0.91753) of all the models.
+VotingEnsemble method implements soft voting on an ensemble of previous Auto ML runs and "Stacking" is the ensemble learning method used.
 Soft vote uses average of predicted probabilities.**

 ![GitHub Logo](https://github.com/Kbhamidipa3/udacityazure_p1_final/blob/main/images/AML%203.jpg)